 “Pears are loaded with fiber and potassium, two nutrients that Americans don't get enough of, according to the 2015 Dietary Guidelines,” says Younkin.
 “For just 100 calories, one medium pear has a quarter of your daily value of fiber.
 Sliced pears are a sweet addition to any fall salad.
 They also pair well with meat so don't be afraid to throw them on your next turkey burger.”

 Bowerman recommends adding slices to a sandwich with almond butter, or adding chopped pears when you braise short ribs or brisket: “They’ll fall apart and add a touch of sweetness and the fiber adds texture to the braising liquid,” she says.

 “Sweet potatoes are one of the easiest fall foods to whip up,” says Younkin.
 “Simply wash one, poke a few holes with a fork, microwave for 3-4 minutes, and voila!
-One sweet potato has almost 400% of your daily value of Vitamin A, and contrary to popular belief, it only has 5 grams of sugar.
+One sweet potato has almost 400 percent of your daily value of vitamin A, and contrary to popular belief, it only has 5 grams of sugar.
 Swap your stuffed pepper for a stuffed sweet potato.
 They are delicious filled with ground turkey and kale.
 You can also roast your own sweet potato fries or jump on board the latest trend — sweet potato ‘toast.’”